 How To Deal With Separation Anxiety In Dogs

+Can separation anxiety in dogs be cured?
 Every dog is different, so there is no one-size-fits-all solution to separation anxiety.
 However, the tips below may help ease their fear of being separated from you.
 With patience, dog separation anxiety training sessions can help.

 Treating anxiety takes time, patience, and a little bit of trial and error, so don't expect a quick fix.
 Be prepared for mistakes, and be as consistent and supportive as you can during this process.
-With time, you can build your dog's confidence, teach healthy and safe routines, and stop the destructive behaviours for good.
+With time, you can build your dog's confidence, teach healthy and safe routines, and stop destructive behaviours for good.

 Have A Predictable Routine